GMetaxakis/RecyclerViewLib/README.md

 The library and the sample project are writen in kotlin language, with the usage of android data binding.

 ## How to use
-add `implement 'geo.metax.recyclerviewlib:GMRecyclerAdapter:1.0'` in your gradle file
+add `implementation 'geo.metax.recyclerviewlib:GMRecyclerAdapter:1.0'` in your gradle file

 ## Library